I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 When we boarded the ship in Zell the boat sailed to a place called Traben Trarbach while we were having dinner.

-We tasted 6 wines and and learnt a little about the history of the winery and how they work with the Merlijn.
+We tasted six wines and learnt a little about the winery’s history and how it works with The Merlijn.

 At this point we had a couple more days of cycling to go and I felt as though I had one more cycling day in me.